 COVID-19 response and updates

-The Department of Environment and Science is actively managing its response to COVID-19 in line with the Queensland Government’s roadmap to easing restrictions.
+The Department of Environment and Science is actively managing its response to COVID-19 in line with the Queensland Government’s response.

 To safeguard the health and safety of the community and support affected industries, the following arrangements are in place.